 Bring a refillable water bottle: You can refill your bottle (and save some cash!) or thermos at Liggett Terrace, near Yankee Pier, Slide Hill, and Soissons Landing.

 Bring your own food: Yes there are wonderful food vendors, but they're not cheap and the lines are often super long.
-If you're visiting on the weekdays, beware the options are much more limited.
+If you're visiting on the weekdays, be aware that the options are much more limited.
 If you can, bring your own picnic.

 Arrive at least 15 minutes before your weekend ferry departs: Or better yet, a half hour.
 Lines are always long, especially on weekend afternoons when you need to pay for tickets.